Spirit,

 disappearance was portrayed in his second painting.
 This painting

-was the largest I have done to date, measuring 4 feet tall by 9 feet
+was much larger, measuring 4 feet tall by 9 feet

 wide.
 Spirit had shifted course in this painting, and was flying directly